hasan-hasanov/ScoopBox/README.md

   <br>
 </h1>

-<h4 align="center">ScoopBox is library that helps launch Windows Sandbox with preinstalled applications.</h4>
+<h4 align="center">ScoopBox is library that helps launch Windows Sandbox with preinstalled applications and/or with predefined scripts.</h4>
+<h4 align="center">:star: Stars on GitHub always helps!</h4>

 <p align="center">
   <a href="">